Friday, January 3, 2025

 "Faith comes from hearing, and hearing by the word of God."
 Romans 10:17

-The remarkable Holy Scriptures of Judaism: written by the sacred writers who were legends in their own time and for generations beyond; inspired by Almighty God, the King of kings, the Lord of lords, in whose hand is our very life's breath; culminating with the unfolding of Jesus the Christ from its sacred pages by which He was concealed and then revealed.
+The remarkable Holy Scriptures of Judaism: written by the sacred writers who were legends in their own time and for generations beyond; inspired by Almighty God, the King of kings, the Lord of lords, in whose hand is our very life's breath; culminating with the unfolding of Jesus the Christ from its sacred pages by which the prophetic mystery was concealed and then revealed at the fulness of time.

 The Protestant Old Testament is identical to the Holy Scriptures of Judaism.
 It consists of the 39 protocanonical books.
 The Catholic Old Testament includes seven additional books as well as additions to Esther and Daniel.
 Catholics call them the deuterocanonical books or second canon.
 Protestants call them the apocrypha, meaning of doubtful authenticity or authorship.
 However, Protestants recognize the historical value of some of the apocryphal books because they fill the 420 year gap between the prophet Malachi and the Gospel of Matthew.